 The perfect addition to lunch boxes big and small, this gluten-free zucchini slice ticks all the boxes.
-Loaded with veggies, low in carbs, gluten-free, and enjoyable both hot or cold, this is a filling and healthy savory snack that is bound to make it onto your weekly rotation in no time.
+Loaded with veggies, low in carbs, gluten-free, and enjoyable both hot or cold, this is a filling and healthy savory snack or light dinner that is bound to make it onto your weekly rotation in no time.

 Healthy Gluten-Free Zucchini Slice

 Perfect for a quick lunch, or a change from sandwiches in the lunchbox.

 Also, a great way to clean out the veggie drawer at the end of the week, or use up all that extra zucchini produced in the warmer months.

 It is super easy to pull together as well.

 As part of a series of planned 'lighter' meals for the new year, I have made this healthy zucchini slice gluten-free, replacing regular flour with a mixture of almond flour and coconut flour.

 You will also need: